MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Ensuring your network layout is based off of a supported version

 Occasionally, as channels transition out of support, you will need to ensure that the network layout continues to be based off of a supported channel so that your clients can continue to receive notifications of security updates.
 If your layout is based off of the VisualStudio.17.Release.LTSC.17.0 channel, then once the 17.0 LTSC channel goes out of support, we will not release any more security updates to it and your layout and clients will become insecure.
+[Support dates for various Visual Studio 2022 channels can be found here](/visualstudio/releases/2022/release-history#evergreen-bootstrappers).

 To change the channel that the layout is based off of, simply acquire the desired channel's bootstrapper from the [Visual Studio 2022 Release History](/visualstudio/releases/2022/release-history#release-dates-and-build-numbers) page, copy it into your layout folder, and perform a normal update.
 Your clients should then be appropriately notified of an update so they will be able to stay secure too.